ccammack/ccammack.com/content/posts/install-ubuntu-server-and-samba-on-the-odroid-hc1/index.md

 Changed type of partition 'Linux' to 'Linux'.
 {{< /highlight >}}

-1. Write the new partition with w.
+1. Write the new partition with `w`.
 		{{< highlight txt >}}
 Command (m for help): w
 The partition table has been altered.